| Munafo's Marriage Initiation Ritual |

 (NOTE: As described here, the masculine archetypes are standing because this is a male same-sex wedding.
 For the marriage of a man and a woman marrying, have all eight archetypes remain standing.
 For a same-sex wedding of two women, have the 4 men be seated.)

-(Celebrant note: This placement of archetypes is probably different from other similar "medicine-wheel" type systems you may have encountered elsewhere.
-I chose the order because of the heirarchy of levels of awareness / reality (physical, emotional, mental, spiritual) and also starting in the east and going clockwise, which is a common element from many cultures based on the sun's movement in the sky seen from the northern hemisphere.
-However, in this ceremony there is to be no explicit verbal mention of "east", "south" etc., nor of the four classical elements (air, fire, etc.) colors, animals, or any other elements frequently associated with such circles, mainly because I don't want to give the people extra stuff to think about.)
+The archetypes start in the east and go clockwise.
+This motion is a common element in many cultures originating with the sun's movement in the sky as seen from the northern hemisphere.
+However, in this ceremony there is to be no explicit verbal mention of "east", "south" etc., nor of the four classical elements (air, fire, etc.).
+There are no colors, animal totems, or any other symbols frequently associated with such circles.
+This is in the interest of ecumenism, and also because I don't want to give the guests extra stuff to think about.

--- music cue: silence [approx. 4:30]
+— — -- music cue: silence [approx. 4:30]

-(The following eight spoken parts will be printed on index cards for use by the people playing the eight archetypes see Appendix A.)
+(The following eight spoken parts will be printed on index cards for use by the people playing the eight archetypes — see Appendix A.)

 The eight Archetypes will each give a brief description of the human qualities they represent:

--- music cue: Serenade in Bb major (Adagio) K 361 (m: W. A. Mozart) [approx. 2:00]
+— — -- music cue: Serenade in Bb major (Adagio) K 361 (m: W. A. Mozart) [approx. 2:00]

 Celebrant (give the Welcome, which includes a few familiar words signaling to the guests that we are now entering into a more familiar order of ceremony)